suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 ## Stream per MOQT Object {#spo}

-In this mode, an unidirectional QUIC stream is setup per MOQ Objecy (section 2.1 of {{!MoQTransport}}).
+In this mode, an unidirectional QUIC stream is setup per MOQ Objecy (section 2.1 of {{?MoQTransport}}).
 Following observations can be made about such a setup

 * Using a single stream per object can help reduce latency at the source, when objects represent smaller units of the application data (say a single encoded frame or a small number of the same).